-Have you ever found yourself staring blankly at the FICA tax information on your pay stub, and wondered how it impacts your future retirement benefits?
-You’re not alone.
+Have you ever wondered how the FICA tax information on your pay stub impacts your future retirement benefits?

-To help you get started, here’s a list of some little-known Social Security benefits that can make a big difference in your retirement income.
+Here is a list of some little-known Social Security benefits that will help you get started.
+Putting your knowledge to good use can make a big difference in your retirement income.

 The Bankrate Daily